praydog/uevr-docs/src/plugins/blueprint.md

 This should be more familiar to modders, and easier to use than the C++ API.
 Normal game developers should feel right at home as well.

+It should be noted that generating the uproject for interacting with these games is out of UEVR's scope.
+There are other tools to assist in this, and others may have already generated one somewhere.

 ## Automatically handled components

 ### Motion Controller components